-PROGRESS will give a presentation entitled: “Innovative solution for extended resilience of GNSS” and also a poster presentation at the exhibition.
+PROGRESS gave a presentation entitled: “Innovative solution for extended resilience of GNSS” and also a poster presentation at the exhibition.

 “ESAW provides an international forum for ground systems architects to constructively exchange ideas.
 The organisers invite presentations covering all aspects of ground systems related to space operations with a special focus on collaboration and common solutions.

 There will be keynote speakers from NASA/GSFC, NASA/JPL, ESA, National Agencies (e.g. ASI, CNES, DLR), telecommunications operators (e.g. Eutelsat, Inmarsat, SES Astra) and key IT companies.

 Each session will address the architectures, methodologies, services, lessons learned, business cases and advanced technologies in each area.”

 (ESA (2017) 6th European Ground System Architecture Workshop [Online], ESA.
 Available at: http://www.esa-esaw2017.eu/ [Accessed 2 June 2017])

 Workshop on cyber attacks to critical infrastructures

 PROGRESS partners gave a presentation entitled “PROGRESS Network Security Improvement Approach – a Detection and Control of Threats on a System Level” at a workshop focussed on exchanging knowledge and experience regarding the security and resilience of critical infrastructures against cyber attacks.